 Institutional members may not retaliate in any way against complainants, witnesses, or committee members.
-Institutional members are obligated to immediately report any alleged or apparent retaliation against complainants, witnesses or committee members to the Dean of Research, who shall review the matter and, as necessary, make all reasonable and practical efforts to counter any potential or actual retaliation and protect and restore the position and reputation of the person against whom the retaliation is directed.
+Institutional members are obligated to immediately report any alleged or apparent retaliation against complainants, witnesses or committee members to the Chair, University Research Council, who shall review the matter and, as necessary, make all reasonable and practical efforts to counter any potential or actual retaliation and protect and restore the position and reputation of the person against whom the retaliation is directed.